top of page

 Simon Skinner was born (1991) in Stockholm, Sweden, where he continues to reside and work.
 He is educated at Konstfack University (2019).
 His previous work has been purchased by the Swedish Nationalmuseum (2020).

-His series Syntax Combs, which reinterprets the historic Afro comb as both utilitarian object and cultural artifact, has been featured in institutions and private collections, including the permanent collection of Nationalmuseum, Stockholm.
-The series has also been profiled by WePresent, highlighting his engagement with identity, ritual, and adornment through a contemporary lens.
+Earlier work includes Syntax Combs, which reinterprets the historic Afro comb as both utilitarian object and cultural artifact.
+Included in the permanent collection of the Nationalmuseum, Stockholm, the series explores questions of identity, ritual, and adornment through the reimagining of a familiar form.

 EXHIBITIONS